Title: Extraordinary Ordinary Ella

 With many children of from school, Amber and Luciana have created a free printable Kindness Journal and Certificate inspired by Extraordinary Ordinary Ella.
 Visit Luciana’s website to download them!

-I am very grateful to the author for providing me with a digital copy of this book.
-This review is my honest opinion.
+I am very grateful to the author for providing me with a complimentary digital copy of this book.
+This voluntary review contains my honest opinion.